bjoluc/cubase-mcu-midiremote/readme.md

 **Miscellaneous**

 - The main fader controls the Control Room volume unless the `mapMainFaderToControlRoom` [config option](#configuration-options) is set to `false`.
+- In zoom mode, the jog wheel zooms in and out instead of moving the locator

 ## Setup